Smartest-Ideas/.github/profile/README.md

 🙋‍♀️ A short introduction

-We are an software development stataup with the aim of growing
+We are a software development stataup with the aim of growing